AmitT/winsite-kickstart/wp-content/plugins/wp-sitemap-page/readme.txt

 == Changelog ==

+= 1.6 =
+* Add main CSS class wrapper to add a style for the entire sitemap
+* Possibility to sort the posts ascendent or descendent
+* Add Ukranian and Chinese translations
 = 1.5.6 =
 * Oups, the last translations were not send properly.
 Here it is.
 = 1.5.5 =